RAMP-DEFI/Open-Grants-Program/applications/RAMPDEFI.md

 In the event that the Liquidation Ratio is triggered, the users’ tokens are considered “sold” to rPool, the universal liquidity pool that underpinned the RAMP ecosystem.

 rPool liquidates these tokens on exchanges and deposit the liquidated value into rPool.
-At the same time, rPool uses the existing liquidity within the pool to repurchase the same amount of rUSD minted by the user from the open market.
+At the same time, rPool uses the existing liquidity within the pool to repurchase the same amount of rDollar minted by the user from the open market.

 The difference in value between the liquidated assets and the repurchased rUSD accrue into rPool, to be distributed to RAMP token holders during the weekly value distribution.

+* API specifications of the core functionality [TBA]
+* An overview of the technology stack to be used: Moonbeam EVM, AWS, Chainlink [To be added]
+* Documentation of core components, protocols, architecture etc. to be deployed

 ### Ecosystem Fit